-A colorectal cancer diagnosis is serious and treatment for this cancer is intensive.
-If you have any doubt whatsoever about the treatment of your colon or rectal cancer, you should absolutely get a second opinion to put your mind at ease.
+A colorectal cancer diagnosis is serious, and treatment for this cancer is intensive.
+If you have any doubts whatsoever about the treatment of your colon or rectal cancer, you should absolutely get a second opinion to put your mind at ease.
 If you've been diagnosed by another physician, our Arizona Oncology cancer specialists are ready to provide you with a second opinion about your cancer diagnosis.
 However, don’t take too much time getting multiple opinions as this can delay treatment.

 You should always check with your insurance provider to check your coverage of second opinions before making an appointment.
 To schedule a second opinion appointment with one of our physicians, please choose a location that is convenient for you and call our office to make an appointment.